theogravity/new-error/README.md

 Except for the getter and serialization methods, all other methods are chainable.

-Generated errors extend the `BaseError` class, which supplies the manipulation methods.
+Generated errors extend the `BaseError` class, which extends `Error`.

 ## Constructor